grafana/loki/README.md

 - [API documentation](./docs/api.md) for alternative ways of getting logs into Loki.
 - [Operations](./docs/operations.md) for important aspects of running Loki.
+- [Promtail](./docs/promtail-setup.md) on how to configure the agent that tails your logs.
 - [Troubleshooting](./docs/troubleshooting.md) for help around frequent error messages.
+- [Usage](./docs/usage.md) for how to set up a Loki datasource in Grafana and query your logs.

 ## Getting Help